darshankardil-create/Accredian_Clone_FrontEnd/README.md

 ---
 # Lead Capture Form

-This lead capture form opens when a user clicks key call-to-action buttons—such as "Enquire Now," "Contact Us," or "Schedule a 1-on-1 Call."
+Form opens when a user clicks key call-to-action buttons—such as "Enquire Now," "Contact Us," or "Schedule a 1-on-1 Call."
 The backend is built with Node.js, Express,Nodemailer and MongoDB, and it is deployed on Render. after a lead is submitted, the data is stored in MongoDB.
 For demonstration purposes, the email address is flexible; however, in a real-world scenario, the email ID will be hard-coded.
 In that case, whenever a user generates a lead, the form data will be stored in the MongoDB database, and the lead-generated email will be sent to the team.

 ## Key Features